SenseNet/sensenet/README.md

 - a central Content Repository for all kinds of custom content
 - an integration point between your (or your clients') existing applications

-Let us know which part you're intrested in most!
+Let us know which part interests you the most!

 ## License
 sensenet is available in two editions: